 - 1. It keeps the record of stocks up to date. - 2.
 The materials are kept within the Minimum and Maximum Limits.
 Nonobservance of the limits fixed is detected. - 3.
 The materials going out of stock are easily detected and purchased at the appropriate time to avoid the risk of closing down. - 4.
 It acts as a moral check on the staff of the stores Department and so the possibilities of loss or theft of materials are minimized. - 5.
 The recording of stocks in Bin cards as well as Store Record cards minimizes the error in entering the receipts and issues of stocks. - 6.
 The discrepancies noted after physical counting are detected and corrective action is taken promptly to avoid future occurrence. - 7.
 The materials getting state or being wasted are detected and placed in right atmosphere. - 8.
-The prompt balancing of closing stocks enables quick preparation of final accounts. - 9.
-The slow moving inventories, obsolete or dormant stocks are brought to the notice of the Purchase Department so that such stocks may purchased future in lesser quantities as required.
+The prompt balancing of closing stocks enables quick preparation of final accounts.

-CLASS : III - B.COM PA COURSE NAME: APPLIED COST ACCOUNTING COURSE CODE : 17PAU503A BATCH : 2017-2020
+CLASS : II - B.COM (BPS) COURSE NAME: COST ACCOUNTING COURSE CODE: 18BPU301 BATCH: 2018-2021